The Backstage Series

-Opus Music Foundation's Summer Festival debuts 2021!
-It is a week-long program of intense music learning consisting of music history, performance practice, and performance preparation for auditions and competitions.
+This program consist of music history, performance practice, ensemble and performance preparation for auditions and competitions.
 Performance practice and pedagogical tradition is often passed down from great masters to their pupils generations over generations.
 Different schools of performance practice have their own niche, and the possibilities of various ways to perform are endless!

 Opus Young Scholars

 Opus Music Foundation's Young Scholars are group of dedicated musicians whose aim is to become a well-rounded performers through guidance by world-class professionals.
 They have full-time pass to all of the Backstage Series events as well as having chances to perform on many masterclasses and concert events.
 They hold Council Sessions in which they discuss all things related to music with professors, parents of young artists, and distinguished conservatory-attending students.

 Spark Imagination .
 Ignite Creativity .
 Instill Knowledge